If I could I

 Horowitz’ wore and, along with her 64 other costume changes, made her a style

+icon.
 She has inspired women to take

 fashion risks and gain a more personal sense of style.